AlexandraPregent/AlexandraPregent.github.io/_pages/cv.md

 Ph.D in Philosophy, Philosophy of Technology, Leiden University, 2021-

-* M.A. in Philosophy, Ethics of AI, Laval University, 2019-2021
+M.A. in Philosophy, Ethics of AI, Laval University, 2019-2021

-* BA. in Philosophy & French Literature, 2016-2019
+B.A. in Philosophy & French Literature, 2016-2019

 &nbsp;
 &nbsp;